Science Summer Programme

 We draw on the expertise of senior academics at Cambridge, to offer courses in a variety of scientific fields.
-The Summer School is suitable for undergraduates and graduates in sciences, as well as teachers and other professionals.
+This programme is suitable for undergraduates and graduates in sciences, as well as teachers and other professionals.
 The programme also welcomes those with a strong interest, but with little formal science training.

 Special subject courses